 The tax deal just put forward by Congress not only makes the R&D tax credit permanent but also includes two key changes to the R&D tax credit which will be of enormous benefit to innovative small businesses – and especially startups.
 Business owners need to pay close attention.

 - The legislation allows small businesses to take the R&D tax credit against their Alternative Minimum Tax (the AMT turnoff)

 - The bill allows small businesses (for five years) to take the R&D tax credit against their payroll taxes (essentially making it refundable).

 Why are these changes so big?

-This provision will go far to bring much-needed energy to the formation of new businesses as well as job creation and should excite every entrepreneur.
+This provision will bring much-needed energy to the formation of new businesses as well as job creation and should excite every entrepreneur.
 New businesses desperately need every dollar — this provision will be a big help.

 Article Source: Forbes